-The average train ticket price from Paris to Lyon usually costs around $95.55 two weeks before travel, but can start from as little as $11.47 when you book in advance.
-Prices also vary depending on the time of day, route and class you book.
+Train tickets from Paris to Lyon can start from as little as $2.52 when you book in advance and are usually more expensive when purchased on the day.
+Prices can also vary depending the time of day, route and class you book.

-The first train from Paris to Lyon leaves at 05:45 from Paris Gare de Lyon.
+The first train from Paris to Lyon leaves at 05:04.
 Times and services may vary during weekends and holidays.

-The last train from Paris to Lyon leaves at 20:33 from Paris Gare de Lyon.
+The last train from Paris to Lyon leaves at 07:16.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.